When working with PEPs you need to be particularly careful. Detect cover-ups in order to identify links.

 Identifying cover-ups: What are PEPs?

 Politically exposed persons (PEPs) pose a particularly high risk if you are involved in a business relationship with them.
-PEPs are people who hold or have held important public office.
+PEPs are Individuals who hold or have held important public office in the past.
+Before entering into a business relationship with prominent PEP individuals or through organizations as customers or suppliers, running them through a PEP list and doing thorough due diligence on them would reveal any financial crimes they may be associated to avoid issues in the future.

 Click here for a summary of the various categories.

-The 4th EU Money Laundering Directive defines a PEP as any holder of a public office at home or abroad.
+The 4th EU Money Laundering Directive defines a PEP as any holder of a public office at home or in a foreign country.
+According to the EU 3rd Anti-Money Laundering Directive, natural persons are those who have been assigned with prominent political functions and immediate family members are known to be close associates of such persons.

 Why are PEPs particularly risky?